Ceal-Young/Portfolio/content/blog/static-site-generator.md

 ---
-title: "Static Site Generator"
-title: "Static Site Generator"
+title: Static Site Generator
-date: 2020-08-04T11:30:43+04:00
+date: 2020-08-04T11:30:43.000+04:00
-description: "About static site generator"
+description: About static site generator
-author: "Alec Young Tie Yang"
+author: Alec Young Tie Yang

 ---
 # What is a static site generator?

 In the past, Developing, Publishing and Writing content on a website required HTML, CSS and JavaScript skills.